ahubi/CarND-Behavioral-Cloning-P3/writeup.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to start with a simple model and try to train the model with it on sample data set.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network with just one layer and see how the car behaves.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+To combat the overfitting and bad autonomous behavior of the car I decided to use much powerful and mature architecture as described by Nvidia self driving team.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track.
+Although track 1 can be considered as relatively easy there are still the following spots worth mentioning:

+* Sharp and long curves
+* Bridge with different pavements the the rest of track and different sites
+* Road shoulders with no line marking, but exit spots
+* Road shoulders with different line colors (white / grey)
+* Shadows from the trees and overhanging cables

+to improve the driving behavior in these cases, I tried to record more data of the tracks.
+Creation of training data and the training process is described in the next section.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+Please watch the recorded video to see the autonomous driving of the car.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 87-96) is based on Nvidia CNN Architecture for self driving vars [link](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/)
+The final model architecture (model.py lines 87-96) is based on Nvidia CNN Architecture for self driving cars.
+[Link](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/)

 Here is a visualization of the architecture: